 Purification by means of liquid phase chromatografic techniques are performed through dedicated chromatografic systems from bench to pilot scales.

 Extraction of natural liposoluble products, further than traditional extractive technologies by means of chemical solvents, can be performed using CO2 in supercritical phase, while for the extraction in water phase we can operate with mechanical lisators.

 The synthesis unit is responsible for defining and evaluating the innovative synthetic roots applied to modify the structure of the natural metabolites achieved through the purification of biomasses and to obtain new chemical entities.

 Researchers are also involved in the production of laboratory or pilot scale product samples for pharmacological or toxicological trials with the specific purpose of characterizing the potential impurities that may result from each process.

-Analytical Development provides the definition and the validation of the analytical procedures developed in-house, as well as the application of validated methods for in-process controls for the complete characterization of finished products.
+Analytical Development provides the definition and the validation of the analytical procedures developed in-house, as well as the application of validated methods for in-process controls for the complete characterization of finished products, including impurities profile.

 The team of scientists employs the latest analysis methods to provide high quality support in every stage of the development of new active ingredients; HPLCs, GCs and LC/MS are the most common analytical techniques, but also protein analysis (SDS PAGE) and capillary electrophoresis.
 NMR is frequently used to characterize the finished product.